yanizhao/domain-name/README.md

 #READ ME

+*Updated: Tuesday, Dec.
+1, 2015 to reflect changes to NameCheap's interface.*

 ## Registering a Domain Name

 1. Visit [NameCheap](https://nc.me/).
 (A .me domain is free for one year if you have a university email account.)